Marcus Garvey Park: 8 Facts You Should Know

 Marcus Garvey was also a publisher, journalist, entrepreneur, activist for black nationalism, and founder of the Universal Negro Improvement Association and African Communities League (UNIA-ACL).

-The Community Thing also asked that a portion of the newly built recreation center contain a Garvey Museum.
+The Community Thing also asked that a portion of the newly built recreation centre contain a Garvey Museum.
 The City Council officially renamed the park Marcus Garvey Memorial Park in 1973.
 This was during the same vote when “Welfare Island” was renamed Roosevelt Island.

 People Also Read: The 5 Black History Museums Across the US You Should Visit